Pomander Walk: History

 Pomander Walk in the early 1920s, when it was first built.

 The complex is named for Pomander Walk, a romantic comedy by Louis N. Parker that opened in New York in 1910.
 The play is set on an imaginary byway near London.
 The place as built bears a tenuous resemblance to the setting described in the play as "a retired crescent of five very small, old-fashioned houses near Chiswick, on the river-bank. ...
 They are exactly alike: miniature copies of Queen Anne mansions".

 New York City's Pomander Walk is Tudoresque, a style that enjoyed a vogue in America in the years following World War I.

 The Walk is not a mews, though often so-called, having no history as a stables.
 The buildings may fairly be described as Storybook Houses, an architectural trend of the 1920s in England and the United States.

 Pomander Walk was built in 1921 by nightclub impresario Thomas J. Healy who planned to build a major hotel on the site.
 According to historian Christopher Gray, when Healy was unable to get financing for a hotel, he built the houses that stand on the site today, apparently to provide a temporary cash-flow while he waited to raze them and build the hotel.
 It was designed by the New York architecture firm King and Campbell.
 Healy died in 1927, however, so Pomander Walk remained.

 By the 1970s, the complex was rundown and at risk of being demolished.
-However, it was saved with a City, State, and National Historic Landmark designation in 1982 after tenants banded together to block redevelopment.
+However, it was saved with city landmark, state landmark, and National Register of Historic Places designations in 1982 after tenants banded together to block redevelopment.
 An earlier application for City Landmark status had been rejected in 1966.

 In 2009 the owners completed a four-year facade renovation, restoring architectural details that had been lost for decades.
 In 2008 Landmark West! bestowed their Building Rehabilitation Award on Pomander Walk.

 Past residents of Pomander Walk include Nancy Carroll, Ward Morehouse, Herbert Stothart, Paulette Goddard, Michael Sorkin and Rosalind Russell.